Kernix13/github-readme-seo-analysis/README.md

             <td>int64</td>
             <td>
                <ul>
-                  <p>My judgement based on the quality & length of the text at the top of the repo<p>
+                  <p>My judgement based on the text elements, and the quality & length of the text at the top of the repo<p>
                   <li>0 = No</li>
                   <li>1 = Yes</li>
                </ul>